Prostate brachytherapyImplant therapy - prostate cancer; Radioactive seed placement; Internal radiation therapy - prostate; High dose radiation (HDR)

 Ultrasound uses high-frequency sound waves to make images of organs and structures inside the body.

-- The doctor uses ultrasound or a CT scan to plan and then place the seeds that deliver radiation into your prostate.
+to plan and then place the seeds that deliver radiation into your prostate.
 The seeds are placed with needles or special applicators through your perineum.

 - Placing the seeds may hurt a little (if you are awake).